1kevgriff/kevgriffin.v4/blog/2022-12-07 Building Windows Services in dotnet 7.md

 host.Run();
 ```

 This isn't a "Windows Service" yet, but it's a good start.
-We're going to need to make a few changes to this code to make it a Windows Service.
+We will need to make a few changes to this code to make it a Windows Service.

 ## Making it a Windows Service
 Back at the terminal, install the appropriate NuGet package for Window Services: